-- This program is on the Canadian Art Therapy Association and British Columbia Art Therapy Association list of approved art therapy schools.
+This program is on the Canadian Art Therapy Association and British Columbia Art Therapy Association list of approved art therapy schools.
 The curriculum aligns with requirements established by: The British Columbia Association of Clinical Counsellors and the Canadian Counselling and Psychotherapy Association for application to become a Registered Clinical Counsellor in the province of British Columbia or a Canadian Certified Counsellor in Canada.
-(Students coming from outside British Columbia are encouraged to connect with Admissions and Training to consult on alignment of professional registration requirements in the location they wish to practice upon graduation). - The British Columbia Art Therapy Association, the Canadian Art Therapy Association, the Art Therapy Credentials Board (ATCB), and the American Art Therapy Association for application to become a registered art therapist (upon completion of postgraduate supervised direct client hours).
+(Students coming from outside British Columbia are encouraged to connect with Admissions and Training to consult on alignment of professional registration requirements in the location they wish to practice upon graduation).
+Graduates of this program are eligible to apply for membership registration with the British Columbia Association of Clinical Counsellors (bc-counsellors.org) and/or the Canadian Counselling and Psychotherapy Association (ccpa-accp.ca).
+Students are advised that licensure requirements are under review in various jurisdictions in Canada, and students are encouraged to regularly consult about current requirements.
+Students are advised to consult with the Training Director prior to starting the clinical practicum, as individual practicum training experiences may differ, and some students may need additional postgraduate experience or supervision hours to meet certification requirements.
+Students who intend to practice in locations other than the province of British Columbia are also encouraged to consult with the appropriate association, agency, or board relevant to local certification or licensure requirements.